Saanjali-05/taskmanager-/README.md

-# taskmanager-
-🗂️ Task Manager – Web App  A modern and responsive task management web application built with HTML, CSS, and JavaScript.
-Designed with a premium minimalist UI, it allows users to create, edit, delete, and mark tasks as complete, all while storing data securely in the browser using LocalStorage.
+# 🗂️ Task Manager – Web App

+A modern and responsive **Task Management** web app built with **HTML, CSS, and JavaScript**.
+It allows users to **add, edit, delete, and mark tasks as complete**, with all data stored locally using **LocalStorage** for persistence.

+## ✨ Features
+- Add, edit, delete tasks
+- Mark as completed
+- Persistent data with LocalStorage
+- Minimal and elegant UI
+- Fully responsive

+## 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript